Holocaust Survivors and Remembrance Project: "Forget You Not".

 United States National Security Archive Electronic Briefing Book No. 150.

-Between savagery and killings, savouring the pleasures of life:
+Between savagery and killings, savouring the simple pleasures of life:

 Karl Höcker, adjutant to the commandant of Auschwitz, and SS auxiliaries relaxing at a recreation lodge near the camp